XRP Ledger Standards

 1. Issuer Decrypts and Prepares: The issuer takes the EncryptedBalanceIssuer ciphertext from the HolderToClawback's MPToken object and uses its own private key to decrypt it, revealing the holder's total confidential balance, m.

 2. Issuer Submits Transaction: The issuer creates and signs a ConfidentialMPTClawback transaction, setting the RevealedAmount field to m.
-It also generates and includes an equality proof.
+It also generates and includes a compact Clawback sigma proof.

 3. Validator Verification and Execution: Validators receive the transaction and perform a series of checks and state changes as a single: